ramenwithparmesancheese/PastaJuice/README.md

 ## <ins>Installation Requirements</ins>

-All you need is Discord and a code editor.
+All you need is Discord, python IDLE, and a code editor.

 ## <ins>Features</ins>
 -  Insulting people badly